 Brno’s Masaryk Race-track (Grand Prix)

-This world-class motorcycle and race-car track is the venue for the renowned Czech Republic International Grand Prix (auto racing) and the Czech Republic Grand Prize (motorcycle racing).
+This world-class motorcycle and the race-car track is the venue for the renowned Czech Republic International Grand Prix (auto racing) and the Czech Republic Grand Prize (motorcycle racing).
 The track has a capacity of 155,000 spectators and is 5,934 metres long, with 14 curves and an elevation of 74 metres.
-The Brno Autodrome-Masaryk Race-track is located in the neighbourhood of Kývalek, 16km west of the city centre.
+The Brno Autodrome-Masaryk Race-track is located in Kývalek, 16km west of the city centre.

 Tourist Information Centre